raprice/azure-docs-sdk-dotnet/api/overview/azure/maps.common-readme-pre.md

 ## Next steps

-Get started with our [Common samples](https://github.com/Azure/azure-sdk-for-net/tree/Azure.Maps.Common_1.0.0-beta.1/sdk/maps/Azure.Maps.Common/samples) and then continue on with our [Search](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Maps.Common_1.0.0-beta.1/sdk/maps/Azure.Maps.Search/tests/Samples/SearchClientSamples.HelloWorld.cs) samples.
+Get started with our [Common samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/maps/Azure.Maps.Common/samples) and then continue on with our [Search](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/maps/Azure.Maps.Search/tests/Samples/SearchClientSamples.HelloWorld.cs) and [Rendering](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/maps/Azure.Maps.Rendering/samples) samples.

 ## Contributing

-See the [CONTRIBUTING.md](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Maps.Common_1.0.0-beta.1/CONTRIBUTING.md) for details on building, testing, and contributing to this library.
+See the [CONTRIBUTING.md](https://github.com/Azure/azure-sdk-for-net/blob/main/CONTRIBUTING.md) for details on building, testing, and contributing to this library.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <cla.microsoft.com>.